Skip to main content

 How Shell and MCP Merge Works

 Cursor emits separate before* and after* hook events for shell commands and MCP tools.
-The Arize Cursor hooks keep a small disk-backed state entry for the before event, then create a single span on the corresponding after event.
+The Arize AX hooks keep a small disk-backed state entry for the before event, then create a single span on the corresponding after event.
 That gives you one span with both the input and the output instead of two partial spans.
 On stop, the hook handler cleans up any saved state for that turn so the state directory does not keep growing over time.

 Fail-Open Behavior